 Text only

 • Proof of income: Your two most recent payroll check stubs or electronic deposit receipts showing year-to-date earnings.
-Also provide copies of the last three months’ bank statements.
+Also, copies of the last three months’ bank statements.

 • Tax returns: Copies of your W-2s (or 1099s) and tax returns for the past two years.

-• Bankruptcy history: Copies of bankruptcy discharge papers, including a list of creditors and a written explanation for petitioning for bankruptcy protection.
+• Bankruptcy history: Copies of bankruptcy discharge papers, including a list of creditors and a written explanation for your bankruptcy petition.

 Common triggers that increase lender scrutiny are:

-• Large bank deposits: Lenders must confirm the funds in your bank account come from bona fide sources, such as wages or an inheritance.
-If the deposit is substantially larger than a regular paycheck, be prepared to explain its source.
+• Large bank deposits: Lenders confirm funds deposited in your bank account come from bona fide sources, such as wages or inheritance.
+Deposits substantially larger than a regular paycheck require an explanation about the source.

-• Undisclosed debts: Avoid making large purchases in the three months prior to making your loan application, and also while your loan application is in process.
-A new payment may change your credit and affect mortgage closing.
+• Undisclosed debts: Avoid making large purchases in the three months prior to and during your loan application process.
+A new payment may change your credit rating and adversely affect your getting a mortgage.

-• Income inconsistency: Any changes to income, such as transition from 1099 to W-2 employment, must be documented and verified.
-Earning more than the average person in your occupation will also raise a red flag.
-Lenders regularly check with the IRS to verify income.
+• Income inconsistency: Document any changes to income, such as transitioning from 1099 to W-2 employment.
+Earning more than the average person in your occupation triggers further concern.